nio-blocks/hash_table/README.md

 HashTable
 =========

-Group a list of signals into one hash table signal.
-The output signal will contain an attribute for each evaluated **key** and the value of the **key** attribute will be a list with an item of **value** for each matching signal.
+Group a list of signals into one hash table Signal.
+The output Signal will contain an attribute for each evaluated **key** and the value of the **key** attribute will be a **list** with an item of **value** for each matching signal.

-If **one_value** is True, the Signal attributes will be just a single matching value instead of a list of all matching values.
-If multiple matches, then the last signal processed will be the value used.
+If `one_value` is `True`, the Signal attributes will have a single matching value instead of a list of all matching values.
+If multiple matches, then the last input signal processed will be the value used.

-If **group_by** is used, a Signal for each value in the **group_by** attribute will be produced.
+If **group_by** is defined, a Signal for each value in the **group_by** attribute will be produced.

 Properties
 ----------